 Peter Svennilson has served as a member of our board of directors since August 2014.
 Mr. Svennilson also served as our President and Chief Executive Officer from June 2015 to November 2015.
 In February 2007, Mr. Svennilson founded The Column Group, a San Francisco-based biotechnology venture capital firm, and has grown the firm to include seven additional funds with a total of \$2.2B in fund size.
 He currently serves as its managing partner.
-In addition, Mr. Svennilson serves on the board of Ribon Therapeutics, a private biotech company and as of June 2020, Mr. Svennilson also serves on the board of Revolution Medicines, Inc., a publicly traded oncology company and on the board of RAPT Therapeutics, Inc., a publicly traded biopharmaceutical company.
+Mr. Svennilson currently serves on boards of directors of RAPT Therapeutics, Inc. and Revolution Medicines, Inc. In addition, Mr. Svennilson serves on the boards of directors of a number of private biotechnology companies, including Carmot Therapeutics, Circle Pharma and Ribon Therapeutics.
 Previously, he served as chairman of the board of Seragon from January 2013 until it was acquired by Genentech in August 2014.
 He was the chairman of the board of Aragon from May 2009 until it was acquired by Johnson & Johnson in August 2013.
-Mr. Svennilson was also a board member of PTC Therapeutics, Inc. from 2012 until 2014, Immune Design from 2014 until 2018, Gritstone from 2015 until 2019 and Constellation Pharmaceuticals from 2016 until 2019.
+Mr. Svennilson was also a board member of Constellation Pharmaceuticals from 2016 until 2019, Gritstone Oncology from 2015 until 2019, Immune Design from March 2013 to August 2018, NGM Biopharmaceuticals from January 2008 to May 2020 and PTC Therapeutics from 2012 until 2014.
 Prior to founding The Column Group, he founded Three Crowns Capital, where he served as its managing partner from June 1996 to February 2007.
 Prior to founding Three Crowns Capital, from 1987 to 1993 he was the associate managing director in charge of European Investment Banking Origination at Nomura Securities in London.
 Mr. Svennilson is currently a trustee for the Institute for Advanced Study in Princeton, New Jersey.
 Mr. Svennilson received a B.S. and an M.B.A. from the Stockholm School of Economics and Finance.